What happens on Sunday before camp?

 Friday - 9:00 am - 1:00 pm

 We ask that the PAs arrive by 8:00 am on Mondays to help with the chaos of registration and then Tuesday - Thursday they are expected by 8:30 am.

 Our PA (Program Aides) are responsible for planning a large amount of the camp and part of this is scheduling theme days for each day of camp.
 Participation is voluntary and no camper is required to participate.

 Our camp is held at Game Farm Wilderness Day Camp located at 2401 Stuck River Drive.
 We have a drop and pickup round-about, so you can stay in your car during these times.
 We also value the safety of all attending, so we will ask for ID and your reason for coming into camp during our time at camp.

-No--Some girls love being part of a troop, some want to travel the world, some to only take part in programs and activities--and some just want to go to camp.
+No --Some girls love being part of a troop, some want to travel the world, some only take part in programs and activities--and some just want to go to camp.
 But every camper must register as a Girl Scout before attending camp (except the volunteer sons & tagalongs).

-Any girl that wants to come to camp is welcome, even if she has no previous experience with Girl Scouts.
+Any girl who wants to come to camp is welcome, even if she has no previous experience with Girl Scouts.

-Day Camp is a perfect way to try out Girl Scouts without making a commitment.
+Day Camp is a perfect way to try out Girl Scouts without committing to a troop.
 It is a great way to meet Girl Scouts and sometimes girls join their new friends in troops when school starts up in the fall.

 My child would like to attend camp with her friend.
 Can they be in the same unit?